ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 local value `42 :: x` is not allowed to escape it.

-It is possible to write functions like `f3` that return stack-allocated values, but this requires explicit annotation, as it would otherwise be easy to do by mistake.
-See "Use exclave_ to return a local value" below.
+It is possible to write functions like `f3` that return stack-allocated values, but this requires an explicit annotation, as it would otherwise be easy to do by mistake.
+See "Use `exclave_` to return a local value" below.

 Like local variables, inference can determine whether function arguments are local.
-However, note that for arguments of exported functions to be local, the `local_` keyword must appear in their declarations in the corresponding `.mli` file.
+However, note that for arguments of exported functions to be local, the `local_` keyword must appear in their declarations in the corresponding mli file.